cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 desired number of instances per class defined in the data model.

-David selects `Visualize Data Model Using Mock Graph` which has been configured to create following mock graph, which is part `Generate Mock Graph` step:
+David selects `Visualize Data Model Using Mock Graph` which has been configured to create the following mock graph, which is part `Generate Mock Graph` step:

 ```JSON
 {"WindTurbine" : 10,